-If you've attended photo workshops, seminars, or classes that others could also be interested in, please send me a short review.
-I'm not necessarily looking for a full-length article.
+If you've attended photo workshops, seminars, or classes that others could also be interested in, please send a review.
+It doesn't have to be a full-length article.
 It can be a paragraph - please include a web address or equivalent for the organization involved so that the members know where to pursue it further.
 Try to focus more on the positive experiences that you'd recommend to others.

-All members have the opportunity to submit content for Cable Release publication.
-If you want to submit something, please help me by following these guidelines:
+All members have an opportunity to submit content for Cable Release publication.
+If you want to submit something, and aren't sure about any aspect of it, just ask!
+Here are some general notes: